fotsoeddy/A-simple-blog-system/README.md

 ### 🔧 Tailwind Configuration

-You will configure Tailwind CSS separately.
+Configure Tailwind CSS separately.
 Make sure to install and compile Tailwind in watch mode for development.
+Open a new terminal and run npm run dev or the equivalent Tailwind watch command, then leave it running while you work on your project.

 ---